-To avoid risk of personal injury or death due to electrical shock, disconnect electrical power to unit before attempting to service the unit.
+To avoid risk of electrical shock, personal injury, or death, disconnect electrical power to unit before attempting to service the unit.

-To avoid risk of personal injury or death due to electrical shock, devices covered in this manual are equipped with a three-prong grounding plug.
-If a two-prong (non-grounding) wall receptacle is encountered, contact a qualified electrician and have the receptacle replaced with a properly grounded wall receptacle in accordance with the National Electrical Code.
+Electrical Earthing Notice: Devices covered in this manual are equipped with an earthing plug for protection against possible shock hazards.
+If a nonearthing wall receptacle is encountered, contact a qualified electrician and have the receptacle replaced with a properly earthed wall receptacle that complies with all applicable building codes.

-To avoid risk of personal injury or death due to electrical shock, DO NOT, under any circumstances, alter the grounding plug.
-Air conditioner must be grounded at all times.
+DO NOT, under any circumstances, alter the earthing plug.
+Air conditioner must be earthed at all times.
 Do not remove warning tag from power cord.

-To avoid risk of personal injury or death due to electrical shock, grounding wires and wires colored like grounding wires are NOT to be used as current carrying conductors.
-The standard accepted color coding for ground wires is green or green with a yellow stripe.
-Electrical components such as the compressor and fan motor are grounded through an individual wire attached to the electrical component and to another part of the air conditioner.
-Grounding wires should not be removed from individual components while servicing, unless the component is to be removed and replaced.
-It is extremely important to replace all removed grounding wires before completing service.
+The standard accepted color coding for earthing wires is green or green with a yellow stripe.
+These earthing wires are NOT to be used as current carrying conductors.
+Electrical components such as the compressor and fan motor are earthed through an individual wire attached to the electrical component and to another part of the air conditioner.
+Earthing wires should not be removed from individual components while servicing, unless the component is to be removed and replaced.
+It is extremely important to replace all removed earthing wires before completing service.

-To prevent heat related illness or death, do not use this device for unattended cooling for persons or animals unable to react to failure of the product.
-Failure of an unattended air conditioner may result in extreme heat in the area it is intended to cool. causing heat related illness or death to persons or animals.
+To avoid death or illness from excessive heat, do not use this room air conditioner as an unattended cooling or life support device for persons or animals unable to react to its failure.
+Failure of a room air conditioner may result in extreme heat in the area it is intended to cool.
+Extreme heat can cause heat related illness or death to persons or animals.